 Despite qualms about the original’s low-caliber drama, Preminger’s great-looking big-screen version earned the veteran filmmaker his second and final Best Director Oscar nomination† (but no Best Picture nod).

-Denis Sanders’ low-budget cult classic Shock Treatment (1964) stars Stuart Whitman as an actor hired to “play” insane so he can be sent to the same mental institution holding a gardener convicted of decapitating his boss.
+Denis Sanders’ low-budget cult classic Shock Treatment (1964) stars Stuart Whitman as an actor hired to “play” insane so he can be sent to the mental institution holding a gardener convicted of decapitating his boss.

 But is the gardener truly demented?
 And just by chance, did he also steal his headless boss’ dough?